PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:37:33
+Last updated: 2024-04-02 16:38:36
-Random Quote: Face your deficiencies and acknowledge them; but do not let them master you.
-Let them teach you patience, sweetness, insight. - Helen Keller
+Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach